Java - How do I find the length of a string in an array?

 Categories:

-Learn various methods to determine the length of strings stored within a Java array, from basic loops to modern stream API approaches, ensuring robust and readable code.
+Learn various methods to determine the length of individual strings stored in a Java array, covering basic iteration, enhanced for loops, and Stream API approaches.

 Method 1: Using a Standard For Loop